 In this post we wrote in 2013, we discussed what you can expect from your first few days after getting your braces in.
 Five years later, a lot has changed!
-After all the augmented reality, Marvel movies, and avocado toast that has happened since then, we felt it was important to update this post for 2018.
+After all the augmented reality, Marvel and Disney movies, and social distancing that has happened since then, we felt it was important to update this post for 2020.

 When you first get your braces in, you might not be sure of what to expect.
-And we feel like it is a lot easier to manage those first five days of braces if you know what’s going on!
-It’s even a good time to revisit good oral-care practices and turn them into habits.
-Here are 12 things to expect and tips to help ease the adjustment period:
+It can feel confusing at first, but eventually, you will figure out how to manage the new metal appliance in your mouth.
+We feel like it is a lot easier to manage those first five days of braces if you know what’s going on!
+It may be a good time to revisit good oral-care practices, and turn them into habits.
+Here are some things to expect and some tips to help ease the adjustment period:

 - Braces will feel strange to your lips and tongue.
 It’s normal to be a little fidgety, moving your lips over the braces, or touching the braces with your tongue.
 But within a day or two, this type of “checking it out” activity will go away.